 I’m reminded also that we are merely cosmic specks.
 We live.
 We die.
 In between, there’s every sort of joy and sadness.
 It’s as certain as Irish rain.

 Generally regarded as the first day of spring here in Ireland, the 1st of February is the feast of Saint Brigid.
 I’m not much of a fella for saints, but by all accounts she was a kind helpful woman.
+Truth is that she lived in pre-Christian times and was regarded very highly as a goddess.
+Later, the church took her under its wing and elevated her to sainthood.
+Seems like they invented a few miracles along the way.
+Folklore became Christianised.
 As I pottered in the glasshouse this morning, I wondered if she had a garden or grew seeds.

 I buy a packet of Dahlia seeds most years, and I’m thinking that by now I really should have a dynasty.
 In fact, I’ve got about eight, but the fun of growing this plant from seed is exactly what’s needed for my January Inspiration, whether or not I keep the plants beyond the growing season.